CrazyPython/just-role-tags/README.md

 3. (optional) Edit the SVG code to use the role name of your choice.

+If this was useful to you, star this repo!

 ##  Etc.

 If you want a credit using a new icon, [open an issue](github.com/CrazyPython/just-credits/issues).
 I'll happily do it for you.